-This is often the first question I am asked about EMDR - Eye Movement Desensitisation and Reprocessing.
-The answer is, no, it is not “the tapping therapy”.
-The real "tapping therapy" is EFT – emotional freedom technique, although, incidentally, sometimes forms of tapping are used in EMDR!
+This is often the first question I am asked about EMDR (Eye Movement Desensitisation and Reprocessing).
+The answer is, no, it is not 'the tapping therapy'.
+The real 'tapping therapy' is EFT – emotional freedom technique.
+Although, incidentally, sometimes forms of tapping are used in EMDR.

 EMDR is a relatively new therapy established within the last 20 years.
-It is an extremely effective treatment for people – children as well as adults who have had traumatic experiences.
+It is an extremely effective treatment for people – children as well as adults – who have had traumatic experiences.
 It is also helpful for a variety of emotional and behavioural problems in adults and children.

 This is carried out while a snapshot of a troubling incident is recalled by the client, along with the negative thought and body sensation which best goes with the snapshot.
 The client is asked to "just notice" whatever happens during this left-right stimulation.

-The bilateral stimulation can be achieved by using a variety of methods: eye movements, which give the therapy its name; where the client is asked to look at either the therapist’s finger, or at a light on a light bar, and follow it back and forth with their eyes.
+The bilateral stimulation can be achieved by using a variety of methods: eye movements (which give the therapy its name) where the client is asked to look at either the therapist’s finger or at a light on a light bar, and follow it back and forth with their eyes.

-EMDR is an approach which uses this alternating left-right stimulation of the brain to help ‘unblock’ the brain’s processing so that traumatic memories can become ‘ordinary’ memories.
+EMDR is an approach that uses this alternating left-right stimulation of the brain to help ‘unblock’ the brain’s processing so that traumatic memories can become ‘ordinary’ memories.
 While the exact process of how this works within the brain is not understood, continued neuro-scientific research is now showing how neural connections do change during this type of therapy.

-So while tapping is sometimes used in EMDR, EMDR is not the "tapping therapy".
+So, while tapping is sometimes used in EMDR, EMDR is not the 'tapping therapy'.

 Connect with an EMDR therapist today.
 You can search from over 1,000 professionals using our advanced search tool.
 Simply browse profiles until you find a counsellor you resonate with, and send them an email.